catalystneuro/ODIN-23-summary-paper/paper.md

 ## Temporal alignment of neural and behavioral streams

+The typical structure of neurophysiology experiments involves simultaneous acquisition from neural recordings and behavioral tracking.
+Given the fast timescales of neural activity, it is extremely important to have precise synchronization between these data streams.
+Over time, individual labs have either had to develop in-house approaches to the design of their rigs on a per-experiment basis, or otherwise purchase pre-fabricated setups offered by select manufacturers.
+The latter can be very expensive - as well as induce vendor lockin for both systems - and the former adds another level of complexity that must be considered in the design of the experiment.
+This complexity is raised by this discussion group as one of the predominant challenges for good experimental design in our field of neuroscience.
+Exacerbating this challenge is a lack of educational resources and common 'how to' guides that could help students and newly started labs reduce the barrier of entry.

 [Difficulty of temporal alignment in task protocols and lack of standard supported approaches (labs usually have to rig them entirely themselves ad hoc) - connects to bigger problem of not having a common archive of something more basic than a session of a neuroscience experiment; a standard way of describing task protocols and a common place to search for those that might be similar]

 [should we mention the pragmatic value of learning to do things ourselves?
 Or stick to benefits of offloading the cognitive burden?
 Danger of generational inheritance of pre-built rigs may not understand…  Quote from discussion, “Many students hated it, many loved it and learned alot from it”]